wpsmith/simple-twitter-connect/readme.txt

 == Upgrade Notice ==

+= 0.6 =
+If you upgraded WordPress.com stats, you'll notice the shortlinks stopped working.
+This is because of the new WordPress 3.0 shortlink support.
+Simple Twitter Connect now supports the same standard, but it'll only work in WordPress 3.0.

 = 0.5 =
 Automatic Tweeting on Post Publishing added.
 Supports posting to alternate Twitter accounts than your own.
 VERY beta.